nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-05-20-would-anyone-be-interested-in-hosted-visual-studio-team-system-linkedin-question/index.md

 ---
 title: Would anyone be interested in hosted Visual Studio Team System (LinkedIn Question)
+description: "Explore the potential of a hosted Visual Studio Team System for small businesses.
+Discover customization options and ease of management for your projects!"
 date: 2007-05-20
 creator: Martin Hinshelwood
 id: "400"